Taylor Walls Preview, Player Props: Rays vs. Guardians

 Taylor Walls At The Plate

-- Walls is batting .211 with 11 doubles, two triples, seven home runs and 36 walks.
+- Walls is hitting .211 with 11 doubles, two triples, seven home runs and 36 walks.

-- Walls has an RBI in 19 of 75 games this year, with multiple RBI in four of them.
+- Walls has an RBI in 19 of 76 games this season, with multiple RBI in four of them.
 He has also driven in three or more of his team's runs in two contests.

-- In 41.3% of his games this year, he has scored at least once.
-And he's had nine games with multiple runs (12.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.